vdamani/cse15l-lab-reports/lab-report-week1.md

 **5. Setting an SSH Key**

 To prevent us from typing in our password every time we log in, we make use of 'ssh keys'.

+We do this by using the `ssh-keygen` command.
-This creates a public key and private key which are copied to some place on the server and some place on our own computer, as shown below:
+This creates a public key- - id_rsa.pub, and private key- id_rsa.
+These are copied to some place on the server and some place on our own computer, as shown below:

 ![Generating the Key](keygen.png)